-The engineering assessment of the Hornepayne area found that the APM facility has the potential to be safely constructed and operated.
-The surface land is characterized by moderate relief, and sufficient space exists outside protected areas and major bodies of water to successfully locate the surface facilities.
-Additional information on the physical geography of the area is presented in Section .3.1.
+The engineering assessment of the Ignace area found that the APM facility has the potential to be safely constructed and operated.
+Topography in the Ignace area is generally relatively flat, although considerable relief is observed between lakes in most areas.
+Sufficient space exists outside protected areas and major bodies of water to successfully locate the surface facilities.
+Additional information on the physical geography of the area is presented in Section 4.3.1.
 There are few surface topography features that would limit the construction and operation of the surface and underground facilities required by the APM Project.
-Further, Hornepayne is located close to key infrastructure for the APM facility, including highways and high-voltage transmission lines.
-As well, an existing main rail line could facilitate the transport of goods and materials to the community (see transportation discussion in Chapter 6).
+Further, Ignace is located close to key infrastructure for the APM facility, including highways and high-voltage transmission lines.
+As well, an existing rail mainline could facilitate the transport of goods and materials to the community (see transportation discussion in Chapter 6).